Edinburgh: Event Details

 Any valuable items NOT claimed at the finish by 3 pm will be sent back to our office.
 To claim a lost item after the event, please contact us.

 Medical Team – The Competitor Group Medical Team is a group of volunteer multidisciplinary medical personnel dedicated to acting as a team to provide rapid assessment of medical needs and to administer acute first aid and immediate services to the runners.
 More information

 Finish Line Festival

-After the race, reunite with family and friends and relish in your post race accomplishment with refreshments and live music at the finish line stage.
+After the race, reunite with family and friends and relish in your post race accomplishment with refreshments and music.

 Finish Line Festival Timeline – TBC

 Concert admission is FREE and open to the Public.